negrel/asttk/README.md

 ## Features
 ASTTK is a set of packages that provide tools to manipulate go files/packages easily:
+- **Parse**
+	- Parse a go file.
+	- Parse a go package.
-- Parse a package and its sub-packages.
+	- Parse a go package, and it's sub-package.
+- **Inspector**
+	- Split your AST Inspection in multiple Inspector
-- Efficient AST inspection with multiple "inspect" function.
+	- Efficient inspection with multiple Inspectors.
+- **Edit**
-- Help functions for common AST edition.
+	- Ready-to-use Inspector function for basic AST edition.

 ### Contributing
 If you want to contribute to **asttk** to add a feature or improve the code contact me at